backstage/backstage/plugins/devtools/README.md

 ### External Dependencies

-Lists the status of configured External Dependencies based on your current running Backstage instance's ability to reach them
+Lists the status of configured External Dependencies based on your current running Backstage instance's ability to reach them.

 ![Example of external dependencies tab](./docs/devtools-external-dependencies.png)